vandroogenbroeckmarc/doi2bib/README.md

 to be compared to what is given by doi2bib

 > @article{Deliege2018HitNet-arxiv,
->	title = {{HitNet}: a neural network with capsules embedded in a Hit-or-Miss layer, extended with hybrid data augmentation and ghost capsules},
+>	title = {{HitNet}: a neural network with capsules embedded in a {Hit-or-Miss} layer, extended with hybrid data augmentation and ghost capsules},
 >	author = {Deli{\\`e}ge, Adrien and Cioppa, Anthony and Van Droogenbroeck, Marc},
 >	journal = arxiv,
 >	volume = {abs/1806.06519},